richelbilderbeek/meesterproef_joshua/report.md

 ## Hypothesis

-We expect MHCNuggets and EpitopePredictions to predict around the same values.
-And that when the values relative to the other predictions are compared that we get a graph with a straight line through the line y = x.
+We expect the highest prediction of MHCNuggets to also be the highest prediction of EpitopePredictions.

 [RJCB: this is a fine first hypothesis.
 However, both tools predict IC50 values based on different settings (compare predicting Celsius versus Fahrenheit).